michaelfery/azure-domain-transfer/README.md

 Some registrar let the owner of the domain cancel or confirm the transfer.
 It allows the operation to be completed before the 5-7 days.

-## Wait for the transfer to be complete
+## Wait for the transfer to be complete...

 Wait and check the resource to be fullly available in you Azure portal.